pkourouklidis/panoptes-wiki/Core-Concepts.md

 - There have been at least 100 inference requests, 100 inference responses and 100 ground truth labels since the last time this trigger has gone off.
 - There has been at least one day since the last time this trigger has gone off.

+A couple of clarifications:
+- There are four types of events that can make a trigger go off.
+The first two are when there is a new data point that can be used as an ML model input (i.e sample) and when the ML model makes a prediction on that sample.
+In an online inference scenario, these two events will come in pairs.
+But because of the possibility of batch inference, where predictions are made all at once on a set of samples, PDL users can define triggers based on either event.

 ## Deployment
 A _Deployment_ groups together a deployed ML model and all of the information needed to monitor its performance. _Algorithm Executions_, _Action Executions_, and _triggers_ can only be defined within a _Deployment_.